Calf Watch – Developing a system to remotely monitor calving and study calf loss in extensive situations in Northern Australia

 It is suspected that the incidence of calf loss is increased when calving occurs a long way from water points in large paddocks and thus reducing paddock size may reduce calf loss rates.
 Unfortunately, there is currently little scientific evidence for this and so it is difficult to justify spending large amounts of money on infrastructure without proof that it will have the desired effect.

 Researchers at the University of Florida have developed a system to remotely monitor calf loss by modifying an existing “barn” system of birthing sensors.
 The Calf-Watch project aims to collaborate with theses researchers to adapt their system for use in northern Australia, using it to assist in the investigation of the causes of calf loss.

 Ultimately this research has the potential to reduce calf loss and improve incomes for northern beef producers.

 Materials and methods

-After the conclusion of the pilot study where expelled birthing sensors were difficult to locate, modifications were made to the system to include GPS collars on the monitored cows and Bluetooth beacons in the sensors that is activated upon expulsion.
+After the conclusion of the pilot study where expelled birthing sensors were difficult to locate, modifications were made to the system to include GPS collars on the monitored cows.
 The location data is viewable in real time on a website maintained by the company that produces the GPS collars (Smart Paddock).

 The remote calving monitoring system uses intra-vaginal birthing sensors that start emitting a UHF signal when a rapid temperature change is detected, such as when they are expelled during calving.
 The signals are received by antennas in a low-power wireless-area network (LPWAN) and are transferred by a gateway, via the internet to servers owned by the sensor manufacturer (JMB).
 A calving alert email is then sent and is also immediately viewable on a website.